CHILDHOOD AND YOUTH

 On 17th of December 2015, Pope Francis approved the second miracle needed for Mother Teresa to be declared a saint.

-Mother Teresa will be canonized on 4th of September 2016, one day before the anniversary of her death (5th September 1997).
+On 4th of September 2016, one day before the anniversary of her death (5th September 1997), the Pope Francis declares Mother Teresa “Saint”.

 During her life, Mother Teresa receives more than 700 prizes for her charity work and she is the most awarded person in the XXth century.